slowriot/libtelegram/README.md

 `make TARGET=example_echo -j4` where `echo` is the example and `4` is the number of threads to use to build.

-Also included are project files for the Code::Blocks IDE - just open the libtelegram.workspace file in Code::Blocks and you can build all of the examples.

 ### CMake
-Alternatively, just use the examples as the starting point of your own project, building it with your own build system.
 ```
 mkdir -p examples/build
 cd examples/build
 cmake ..
-make
+make -j$(nproc)
 ```

+### Others
+Also included are project files for the Code::Blocks IDE - just open the libtelegram.workspace file in Code::Blocks and you can build all of the examples.

+Alternatively, just use the examples as the starting point of your own project, building it with your own build system.

 #### Running the examples ####
 The default examples use polling, so simply execute them in the terminal.